• Skip to primary navigation

 Garnish with red pepper flakes, dried chili pepper, and shaved almonds (optional).

-• Lightly salted and (chopped) roasted peanuts or almonds: This is, of course, optional, and omit it if you have any nut allergies.
-They pair well with this soup and taste so darn good, adding a salty, sweet, and oily crunch.
+• Garnishes (optional): Lightly salted and chopped peanuts or almonds pair well with this soup and taste so darn good, adding a salty, sweet, and oily crunch.
+This is, of course, optional; omit it if you have any nut allergies.

-• Red pepper flakes: If you love a little heat in your soup, then add a few red pepper flakes or chili flakes.
-It compliments this hearty dish.
+• Add Heat: Add some crushed red peppers or chili flakes if you love a little heat in your soup.
+It complements this hearty dish.
 Or, if you can find them, try chili-roasted peanuts.

 Substitutions might slightly change this carrot and orange soup's color, texture, and taste.

-• Freezing Instructions: Transfer the soup to freezer-safe containers for extended storage.
+• Freezer: Freeze in freezer-safe containers for up to 3 months.
 I like to freeze them in individual-sized portions and only take out what I need for a quick lunch or light dinner.

 Recipe FAQs